Brian O'Leary: Political activities

 O'Leary became politically active early in his career and participated in a demonstration in Washington, D.C. in 1970, to protest the Cambodian Campaign.
 Richard Nixon administration officials invited O'Leary and his fellow Cornell professors to present their views.
 In 1975 and 1976, he worked on Morris Udall's presidential campaign as an energy advisor, as well as for the U.S. House Interior Committee subcommittee on energy and the environment as Udall's special staff consultant on energy.
 O'Leary worked for U.S. presidential candidates Jesse Jackson, Dennis Kucinich, George McGovern, and Walter Mondale.

 During those years, he wrote about the Space Shuttle, NASA's lunar landings, and the weaponization of space.
 O'Leary traveled to the Soviet Union twice in the late 1980s with the aim of promoting peaceful space exploration, including a peace cruise along the Dnieper River.

 Frontiers of science

 A remote viewing experience in 1979 and a near-death experience in 1982 initiated O'Leary's departure from orthodox science.
 After Princeton, O'Leary worked at Science Applications International Corporation.
 He refused to work on military space applications, for which reason he lost his position there in 1987.
 Beginning in 1987, O'Leary increasingly explored unorthodox ideas, particularly the relationship between consciousness and science, and became widely known for his writings on "the frontiers of science, space, energy and culture".

 Since the 1980s, he lectured at the Findhorn Foundation, Esalen Institute, Omega Institute for Holistic Studies, Unity Churches, Religious Science churches and Sivananda Yoga Vedanta Centres.

-With artist Meredith Miller, his wife, he co-founded the Montesueños Eco-Retreat in Vilcabamba, Ecuador in 2008, which is devoted to "peace, sustainability, the arts and new science".
+With artist Meredith Miller, his third wife and widow, he co-founded the Montesueños Eco-Retreat in Vilcabamba, Ecuador in 2008, which is devoted to "peace, sustainability, the arts and new science".